×

 Learn More about the Course Offerings

-In addition to the traditional courses, students can choose one of two Summer Fusion Programs
+In addition to the traditional courses, students can choose the Summer Fusion Program

 Taking pictures in the Gola del Sagittario

 Students spend half their time in Rome and half elsewhere in Italy.
-They can choose one of two tracks:
+This year students will travel to Abruzzo to study Italian food culture and photography:

 • Discovering Italy: Food, Wine & Photography of Rome and Abruzzo

-Students selecting a Fusion Experience will start and end at the JFRC campus, but travel to Sicily or Abruzzo for the time in-between.
+Students selecting a Fusion Experience will start and end at the Rome Center campus, but travel to Abruzzo for the time in-between.
 Students are required to enroll in both classes that constitute a fusion experience.
-Fusion Experiences combine content from two different subject areas, as well as theory with practice in two different regions of Italy (Rome, Lazio and Abruzzo or Sicily).
+Fusion Experiences combine content from two different subject areas, as well as theory with practice in two different regions of Italy (Rome, Lazio and Abruzzo).
 The two class combinations have been intentionally selected so that the courses complement each other.
-Students will apply what is learned in the classroom to their hands-on experiences in two different places, providing a comparative perspective.
+Students will apply what is learned in the classroom to their hands-on experiences providing a comparative perspective.

 Things to Consider for all Summer Programs

-Please be aware that, when making your flight reservations, participants in the JFRC 2023 summer program are expected to arrive at the JFRC between 10:00 am and 1:00 pm on Friday, May 19th.
+Please be aware that, when making your flight reservations, students attending the 2025 summer program are expected to arrive on campus between 10:00 am and 1:00 pm on Friday, May 16th.

 Students will reside in double rooms on campus while enrolled in the program.
-Administrative and student life support will be provided by JFRC staff.
+Administrative and student life support will be provided by campus staff.

 Students must enroll in two courses.
 Fusion courses must be taken as a pair; students may only choose two courses if those courses are not paired together (courses not in the fusion sessions).
 Courses will be subject to cancellation if enrollment is low.